It’s not news that too much sugar isn’t good for you.

 Indeed, soda, candy, and sticky-sweet confections can take a toll on your waistline, not to mention your teeth.

 Now, the specific connection between diseases and sugary beverages, such as soda, sports drinks, and sweetened coffee beverages, is clearer.

-Earlier this month, the journal of the American Heart Association, Circulation, released findings that show people who drink sugar-sweetened beverages have an increased risk for cardiovascular disease and some cancers.
+Earlier this month, the journal of the American Heart Association,

 “No matter what drink you take, excessive consumption [of sugar] is a problem.
 High overall sugar intake from any drink like coffee with sugar or juices can lead to problems,” Dr. Sanjiv Patel, a cardiologist at MemorialCare Heart & Vascular Institute at Orange Coast Medical Center in California, told Healthline.
 “Higher consumption of sugar leads to increased incidence of weight gain and diabetes, which in turn leads to increased risk for heart attacks and strokes.”